 Mr. Fulmer is a caring & awesome person/attorney.
 He definitely gets results like he says he will.
 He is a man of his word.
 Thank you again!”

 In the state of Florida, divorce is initiated when either you or your spouse files a Petition for Dissolution of Marriage.
 Since the petition must be certified by the court, it is important to have a reputable and established divorce attorney at your side.
-Art Fulmer, Jr. and Christal Holmes are seasoned attorneys that will stand for you in divorce court.
+Art Fulmer, Jr. is a seasoned attorney that will stand for you in divorce court.

 It may be comforting to know that the goal of the court in the event of divorce is fundamentally positive – as expressed in Section 61.001, Florida Statutes.
 The marriage dissolution laws are designed for three core reasons:

-Our attorneys, Art Fulmer, Jr. and Christal Holmes, handle each and every case with the same dedication and attention, whether it is a simplified divorce or more a complex case.
+Our attorneys handle each and every case with the same dedication and attention, whether it is a simplified divorce or more a complex case.
 We guide and support our clients every step-of-the-way, from the initial consultation to the final hearing.
 We attend each mediation and court date with our clients, explaining the process the entire way while we effectively present or defend your case.
 As a respected and strong presence in the courtroom, our clients feel more at ease with a Fulmer Law, PA attorney at their side.

 Both of our divorce attorneys complete equitable distribution worksheets, child support guidelines, settlement agreements, parenting plans, & alimony and child support calculations on a daily basis.
 Our legal work is often undisputed by the opposing side.